shaik1002/biggitlabbomb/doc/user/group/manage.md

 When transferring groups, note:

 - Changing a group's parent can have unintended side effects.
-See [what happens when a repository path changes](../project/repository/index.md#repository-path-changes).
+See [what happens when a repository path changes](../project/repository/index.md#what-happens-when-a-repository-path-changes).
-- You must have the Owner role for the source and target group.
+- You must have the Owner role in the source and target group.
 - You must update your local repositories to point to the new location.
 - If the immediate parent group's visibility is lower than the group's current visibility, visibility levels for subgroups and projects change to match the new parent group's visibility.
 - Only explicit group membership is transferred, not inherited membership.
 If the group's Owners have only inherited membership, this leaves the group without an Owner.
 In this case, the user transferring the group becomes the group's Owner.